MrMarlonM/good-world-news/README.md

 **Note on the Like Model:** Technically the Like functionality could be widened to include comments, since the GenericForeignKey used could link to the comment model trough the same functionality.

 ### Contact Form Model
-- Stores data from teh contact form submissions, each with:
+- Stores data from the contact form submissions, each with:
     - `name` of the user
     - `email` of the user
     - `message` of the user